-There are three main types of eating disorders:
+There are a number of different types of eating disorders:

 Anorexia (also known as anorexia nervosa) is the name for simply starving yourself because you are convinced you are overweight.
 If you are at least 15 percent under your normal body weight and you are losing weight through not eating, you may be suffering from this disorder.

 Bulimia (also known as bulimia nervosa) is characterized by excessive eating, and then ridding yourself of the food by vomiting, abusing laxatives or diuretics, taking enemas, or exercising obsessively.
 This behavior of ridding yourself of the calories from consumed food is often called “purging.”

 A person who suffers from this disorder can have it go undetected for years, because the person’s body weight will often remain normal.
 “Binging” and “purging” behavior is often done in secret and with a great deal of shame attached to the behavior.
 It is also the more common eating disorder.